aws-samples/multi-streams-over-a-single-kvs-webrtc-connection-sample/README.md

-KVS WebRTC Viewer For Multi Camera Streams
+Multi Streams Over A Single KVS WebRTC Connection Sample
 =============================================
-This is a static webpage that demonstrates how to support multi camera stream in a KVS WebRTC Viewer with a single p2p session.
+This is a static webpage that demonstrates how to support multi camera streams in a KVS WebRTC Viewer with a single p2p session.

 ## Getting Started
+This package works in conjunction with a specific remote side KVS WebRTC Master.
+To build and run the Master, please refer README.md file under csdk/.

+### Viewer setup
 1. Clone or download the source code of this project.
 2. Run the `index.html` locally or host all source code in your own controlled server.